Skip to content

 CAR T cells targeting novel antigens

-Since the Maus lab formed in 2015, we have translated several of our novel CAR products to the clinic.
+Since the Maus lab was formed in 2015, we have translated several of our novel CAR products to the clinic.
 Currently, we have three open clinical trials with products we developed and one that is completed.
+We have also published the initial results from our CARv3-TEAM-E trial for recurrent glioblastoma, where the first three patients had rapid and dramatic regression of their tumors in the days following CAR T cell injection.

 Product